-Paint the Town REaD (PTTR) Ltd, together with our co-host, Paint the Blue REaD, invites people interested in early literacy, children’s singing and collective impact in Aboriginal and/or mainstream practices to attend this conference.
-We will be meeting on Darug and Gunungurra traditional lands.
+Paint the Town REaD (PTTR) Ltd, together with our co-host, Paint the Blue REaD, head our Sixth National Early Literacy Conference in May 2017 at The Carrington Hotel in Katoomba.
+We met on Darug and Gunungurra traditional lands.

 Conference keynote speakers